-Students have the right to carry a cell phone, Chromebook and other electronic devices during the school day under the following conditions: A cell phone must be placed on either silent or vibrate while the student is transported on a school bus and from the opening bell to the dismissal bell of the school day.
-The principal/designee may take a student's cell phone and search its contents including phone usage, texting, pictures, audio, video, and history when a reasonable suspicion exists that the student violated the District's Student Responsible Use Guidelines for Technology.
-Students must provide passwords necessary to access cell phone memory.
+Students have the right to carry aan cell phoneelectronic communication device, Chromebook and other electronic devices during the school day under the following conditions: An cell phoneelectronic communication device must be placed on either silent or vibrate while the student is transported on a school bus and from the opening bell to the dismissal bell of the school day.
+The principal/designee may take a student's cell phoneelectronic communication device and search its contents including phone usage, texting, pictures, audio, video, and history when a reasonable suspicion exists that the student violated the District's Student Responsible Use Guidelines for Technology.
+Students must provide passwords necessary to access cell phone the electronic communication device memory.
 See Chapter Five (5) of this publication for additional information.